Ligustrum (Privet)

 Side Effects and Cautions

-Currently, the side effects of Ligustrum are not well documented.
-As with any herbal supplement, it is advisable to consult with a healthcare professional before starting any new treatment, especially for individuals with pre-existing health conditions or those taking other medications.
+Currently, the side effects of Ligustrum aren’t well known.
+As with any herbal supplement, you should talk to a healthcare professional before trying it, especially if you have existing health conditions or are taking other medications.

 Disclaimer